- Cheddar tastes stronger than Havarti cheese.

-Next, let’s compare their flavor side by side.
-You will be able to tell cheddar has a particularly strong, tangy flavor similar to Colby and Gouda, while Havarti is known for its buttery, mild taste relatable to Swiss cheese.
+If we were to compare their flavor side by side.
+You will be able to tell cheddar has a particularly strong, tangy flavor similar to Colby and Gouda, while Havarti is more of the buttery, mild side of taste which is relatable to Swiss cheese.

 Texture-wise, cheddar is smooth and firm, while Havarti is creamy and soft.
-Cheddar is typically an orange color due to annatto, while Havarti is ivory.
+Cheddar is typically an orange color due to annatto added during the production, while Havarti is usually ivory.

-Cheddar and Havarti are both great for different reasons.
-Cheddar is a great choice for those who want a sharp and tangy cheese flavor, while Havarti is a good choice for those who want a creamy and buttery cheese flavor.
+Cheddar and Havarti are both great to use for different purposes.
+Cheddar is a great option for those who want a sharp and tangy cheese flavor boost, while Havarti is a good choice to add more creamy and buttery cheesy flavor to the dishes.

-Now let’s take a look at their age.
-Cheddar is usually aged for longer — several months or for up to two years, while Havarti is aged for around 3 months.
+One contributing reason to their taste differences is because of aging time.
+Cheddar usually goes older and ages longer — several months or for up to two years depending on the types, while Havarti is aged for around 3 months.

-Cheddar cheese is made from cow’s milk and is a hard cheese that is typically aged for a longer time.
+Cheddar cheese is made from cow’s milk.
+It is a hard cheese and typically aged for a longer time.
 The production method is somewhat similar to the grana style of hard Italian cheese, such as Parmigiano Reggiano and Romano cheese.

 There is no correct answer to this, but both type of cheeses can apparently be used in a variety of dishes.
 Cheddar cheese can be used in dishes such as macaroni and cheese, enchiladas, and grilled cheese sandwiches.
 Havarti cheese is great for dishes such as quesadillas, pizza, and pasta dishes.

 You can substitute Havarti cheese for Cheddar cheese in most recipes, but keep in mind that Havarti has a milder but deeper flavor.
 Also, Havarti often comes with herbs and spices, so it might add an extra layer of flavor to your dish.

-By comparing the data of Havarti USDA cheese produced by the Castello brand with cheddar cheese nutritionally (read my other article), there is no significant difference between the health benefits of cheddar and Havarti cheeses.
-Both are high in calcium, protein, sodium, and fat — it’s generally good for your health.
+By comparing the data of Havarti USDA cheese produced by the Castello brand with cheddar cheese nutritionally (read my other article), there is no significant difference between the health benefits in macro-nutrient.
+Given that both are high in calcium, protein, sodium, and fat — it’s generally good for your health.